anjiyuan/Citrus.gradle/README.md

     after starting Citrus, the figure above is generated, "**Resolution(BP)**" dropdown menu Zooms in/out Hic data. "**refresh**" button is clicked to make the changes.
 The slider bar of "**color range**" changes the depth of color.
-3. how to select block/blocks of interest?
+3. Selecting block/blocks of interest
-    1. shift + mouse-left-click: select one block (green block)
+    1. Press shift + mouse-left-click: select one block (green block)
        ![image](image/block_select.png)
     2. control + mouse-left-click: select one chromosome block (blue block)
        ![image](image/ctrl_select.png)
-4. how to move block?
+4. Moving the block?
-    1. locate cursor to insert. if cursor cover more than one edge of blocks, popup window "multi blocks in the area" appears. higher resolution is needed. when two ends of arrow appears, left click to make the selected block to insert.
+    1. Locate the cursor to insert.
+If the cursor covers more than one edge of the block, the popup window "multi blocks in the area" appears.
+This indicates a higher resolution is needed.
+When two ends of the arrow appears, left click to insert the selected block.
        ![image](image/insert_superscaffold.png)
-5. how to transpose block, get sequence of selected block?
+5. Transposing a block and retriving sequences of the selected block?
-    1. after selecting blocks, right-clicking mouse shows menu to have various functions for the selected block.
+    1. After selecting the blocks, right-clicking the mouse shows the menu to of various functions for the selected block.
        ![image](image/menu.png)
-6. how to spilt one block into two?
+6. Spilting one blocks?
-    1. after selecting blocks, move mouse on the  diagonal in the blocks. the cursor changes to cross and left click the mouse, the block will be splitted into two.
+    1. After selecting the blocks, move the mouse cursor on the  diagonal line in the block.
+The cursor then changes to a cross and left clicking the mouse will split the block into two.
        ![image](image/cutting.png)